 Introducing the Quality in Careers Consortium & the Quality in Careers Standard – the national CEIAG quality award

-The Quality in Careers Consortium welcomes you to our website through which we aim to make accessible all key information about the Quality in Careers Standard - the national quality award for Careers Education, Information and Guidance (CEIAG) in schools, colleges and WBL Providers.
+The Quality in Careers Consortium welcomes you to our website through which we aim to make accessible all key information about the Quality in Careers Standard - the national quality award for Careers Education, Information, Advice and Guidance (CEIAG) in schools, colleges and WBL Providers.

 Everything you see in this website is public.

 How did the Quality in Careers Standard come into existence?

 By way of background, the starting point was the Careers Profession Task Force of 2009/10.
 The Formal Report (October 2011) recommending the establishment of the Quality in Careers Standard was prepared by a project group, convened by Careers England and involving leading experts in the field.
 You can read the report here as it sets out the consultation process, which led to the final recommendations and proposed the details of what the Standard would require of Quality Awarding Bodies - together with the procedures for the administration, assessment and awarding of the Standard.
 These recommendations were accepted by Dame Ruth Silver on behalf of the Careers Profession Task Force.